PTUA logo

 Occasionally, the fictional nature of the ‘bypass’ theory slips out in other ways.

-• Example 2: When the Tullamarine Freeway Extension’s name was changed to the Western Bypass, VicRoads claimed the road was mainly for trucks seeking access to the Dynon freight centre.
+• Example 2: When the Tullamarine Freeway Extension’s name was changed to the Western Bypass in the 1980s, VicRoads claimed the road was mainly for trucks seeking access to the Dynon freight centre.
 But when the first plan appeared in 1987, the exit ramps at Dynon Road pointed south toward the City, not west toward the freight centre.
 When this was pointed out, VicRoads hastily added some ramps pointing to the freight centre!

-• Example 3: Because Citylink was sold to the public as a bypass that would help keep cars out of the CBD, the original plans did not include the connection of Batman Avenue to Exhibition Street.
+• Example 3: Because CityLink was sold to the public as a bypass that would help keep cars out of the CBD, the original plans did not include the connection of Batman Avenue to Exhibition Street.
 But after the project was approved in 1996 the road lobby wasted no time getting this link included.
-This provided an entirely new route funnelling car traffic directly into the CBD, and helped greatly in switching the travel habits of CBD visitors from a majority by public transport in 1996, to a majority by car a few years later.
+This provided a new route funnelling car traffic directly into the CBD.
+Conversely, there is no access to the CityLink tunnels from either Punt Road or Church Street, meaning that even if large numbers of people in Richmond, South Yarra, Prahran or St Kilda wanted to use CityLink to bypass the CBD, there is no effective way for them to do so!

-• Example 4: Even before completion of the so-called ‘Pakenham Bypass’, there were calls for a new road to bypass the town of Koo-Wee-Rup 15 kilometres away.
-People in Koo-Wee-Rup quite rightly perceived that the ‘bypass’ would be used as a radial city access route not only by Pakenham commuters but also by those from South Gippsland (where the Government has ruled out restoring rail services).
-With the ‘bypass’ now in place, the RACV has also highlighted the further road upgrades it believes the ‘bypass’ has made necessary.
+• Example 4: Even before completion of the so-called ‘Pakenham Bypass’ in 2007, there were calls for a new road to bypass the town of Koo-Wee-Rup 15 kilometres away.
+People in Koo-Wee-Rup quite rightly perceived that the ‘bypass’ would be used as a radial city access route not only by Pakenham commuters but also by those from South Gippsland (where the Government ruled out restoring rail services).
+With the ‘bypass’ in place, it didn’t take long for the RACV to also highlight the further road upgrades it believes the ‘bypass’ made necessary.

 Township committee president Ray Brown said cars were clogging up the town centre and the situation would get worse once the Pakenham Bypass was finished in 2007.